BlackFury117/Typemaster-pre-launch-landing-page/README.md

 ![Design preview for the Typemaster pre-launch landing page coding challenge](./starter-code/design/screenshot-of-my-work.jpg) <br>

-This is a solution to the [Typemaster pre-launch landing page challenge on Frontend Mentor]().
-Frontend Mentor challenges help us to improve our coding skills by building realistic projects.
+This is a solution to the [Typemaster pre-launch landing page challenge on Frontend Mentor](https://www.frontendmentor.io/solutions/typemaster-prelaunch-landing-page-solution-iGV6vrULW7).
+Frontend Mentor challenges help us to improve our coding skills by building realistic projects. <br><br>

 ## Built with